Navigation: THE REMOTE DATABASE VERSION >

 You also cannot change things so that there are no Administrators (people with the Access Level "User Admin w/ Full Access").
 You are allowed to have multiple Administrators.

-When you add a user with New, and then successfully Save them, the system will email them information about their login, including an initial password for them to use, if this is the first Software4Nonprofits Web Network Version database (for either DONATION or ACCOUNTS) they have been added to.
+When you add a user with New, and then successfully Save them, the system will email them information about their login, including an initial password for them to use, if this is the first Software4Nonprofits Remote Database Version database (for either DONATION or ACCOUNTS) they have been added to.
 Please be sure that their email address is correct before saving, or they will not receive that email!
 You may want to also inform them separately to watch for that email, and check their Junk Mail or SPAM folder if they don't see it immediately.

 For technical reasons, once you add a new user and save them, they cannot be edited further in this window.
 If you have made a mistake in their Email Address or Name, just use the Delete button on their row to delete them, then add them again with the New button.